2006 NCAA Division I Men's Swimming and Diving Championships

-The 2006 NCAA Division I Men's Swimming and Diving Championships were contested in March 2006 at the Georgia Tech Aquatic Center at the Georgia Institute of Technology in Atlanta, Georgia at the 83rd annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.
+The 2006 NCAA Division I Men's Swimming and Diving Championships were contested from March 23–25, 2006 at the Georgia Tech Aquatic Center at the Georgia Institute of Technology in Atlanta, Georgia at the 83rd annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.

 Auburn once again topped the team standings, finishing 36 points ahead of Arizona.
 It was the Tigers' fourth consecutive and sixth overall men's team title.